 Granada's Sherlock Holmes series was arguably British Independent Television's most successful sustained historically set drama series.
 Sold to over 50 countries world-wide, and a smash hit in the American marketplace, it set a standard for excellence and outstanding high quality which will be long remembered.
 With the sad untimely death of Jeremy Brett it left behind it a new, perhaps impossible to equal standard for the depiction of the world's most famous consulting detective.

-Bettering this production will prove far from merely 'elementary' for any future Holmes productions.
+Bettering this production will prove far from merely 'elementary' for any

 Review: Stephen R. Hulse.
 2000